joaohcf/PAP/README.md

 ### Email system (PHPMailer)

-If you want to test the email system, just put an email account credentials in `.env` file.
+If you want to test the email system, just put an email account credentials in `website/.env` file.
 Keep in mind that some things may be missing (like the website logo) because this is not deployed in a real server.

 Email features: